Algebraic degrees of pseudo-Anosov stretch factors: Proofs of the main theorems

-\begin{proposition} If $S$ is nonorientable, then $2\notin D(S)$. \end{proposition} \begin{proof} If $\deg(\lambda) = 2$, then its minimal polynomial has the form $x^2 \pm kx \pm 1$ for some $k \in \ZZ$, since $\lambda$ in algebraic unit.
+Degree two stretch factors occur on the torus and the four times punctured sphere, so they arise on all higher complexity orientable surfaces as well via puncturing and branched coverings.
+In sharp contrast, degree two stretch factors do not occur on nonorientable surfaces at all.
+This requires only a small observation, but as far as we know, this fact has not been noticed before. \begin{proposition} If $S$ is nonorientable, then $2\notin D(S)$. \end{proposition} \begin{proof} If $\deg(\lambda) = 2$, then its minimal polynomial has the form $x^2 \pm kx \pm 1$ for some $k \in \ZZ$, since $\lambda$ in algebraic unit.
 But this is impossible, since $\pm 1/\lambda$ is never a Galois conjugate of $\lambda$ when the pseudo-Anosov map is supported on a nonorientable surface.
-(This is stated for $1/\lambda$ in \cite[Proposition 2.3]{StrennerSAF}, but the proof---which goes along the same lines as McMullen's argument above---works for $-1/\lambda$ as well.) \end{proof}
+(This is stated for $1/\lambda$ in \cite[Proposition 2.3]{StrennerSAF}, but the same proof works for $-1/\lambda$ as well.) \end{proof}

-The following fact is well-known.
-We include here for completeness.
+Finally, we include the following well-known fact for completeness.

 \begin{proposition} The closed nonorientable surface of genus 3 does not admit pseudo-Anosov maps. \end{proposition} \begin{proof} There is a unique one-sided curve on the surface whose complement is a one-holed torus \cite[Lemma 2.1]{Scharlemann82}.
 This curve is fixed by every mapping class. \end{proof}